OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ```
 <!--partial-end-->

-### Step 4: Send User Id and Preferences and Transmission Requests
+### Step 4: Send User Id and Preferences in Transmission Requests

 Once the Seeds are generated (one per ad slot), the Publisher
 shares the Seeds via Transmissions with placement data to